ykakarap/kubecon-na-22-capi-lab/upgrade-kubernetes-version.md

 cluster.cluster.x-k8s.io/docker-cluster-one configured
 ```

 Let's wait a few minutes until we have three control plane nodes.
-When you do your workload cluster will look like this:
+Then your workload cluster will look like this:

 ```sh
 kubectl --kubeconfig cluster-one.kubeconfig get nodes